This blog post is all about the Kandy to Ella train in Sri Lanka.

 There is no real etiquette when it comes to luggage storage.
 If you see a gap above you, store your bag as soon as possible.
 If not, put it on the floor by your feet and people will walk around it.
 Some travellers even use their bags as seats in the doorways.

-The journey to Ella can be bumpy, long, and delayed.
+The Kandy to Ella train journey can be bumpy, long, and delayed.
 The toilets probably smell, the carriages can be incredibly crammed and too hot.
 However, the views and experience more than make up for all of this.

 It’s all about mindset.
 Don’t forget you are currently travelling through the stunning country of Sri Lanka!

-I recommend getting the earliest train of the day.
+I recommend getting the earliest Kandy to Ella train of the day.
 No one likes an early alarm on a holiday (especially us), but it’s definitely worth it.

 You’ve more than likely seen the very cool photos and videos of people hanging from the moving train.
 Sri Lanka’s health and safety is pretty relaxed, so no one is going to stop you from putting your head out of the window.
 Or sitting with your legs outside of the train, or even hanging your body out of the door.
 All whilst the train is moving at full speed!